 The ability to communicate with focus is one of the key elements in effective leadership.
 You need to be able to powerfully convey your vision to virtual workers, as well as ensure that everyone knows their role in achieving that vision.

 People appreciate consistency.
 Especially in the business world.
-Consistency in communication breeds trust, and trust isn’t optional when workers are clocking in thousands of miles away from each other.
+Consistency in communication breeds trust, and trust isn’t optional when workers are thousands of miles away from each other.
 The best leaders are capable of not only giving direction to a diverse group, but also steering everyone towards success when things don’t go as planned.